-The building of Christie Walk was based on the following
+The building of Christie Walk was based on five key environmental performance criteria.

 Both in construction and in its on-going life, to be a low energy demand environment and, within that, to maximise the use of renewable/solar-based energy sources and minimise the use of non-renewable energy sources.